ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 - Overall:
 	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.
-	- As the entrance assessment, you will need to explain a top conference or journal paper to me clearly and thoroughly.
+	- As the entrance assessment, you will need to clearly explain a recent paper from a top conference or journal to me.

 <!--  -->
 - Our goal: